Tad Dorgan: Slang

+The word hip in the sense of "aware, in the know" is first attested in a 1902 cartoon by Tad Dorgan and first appeared in print in a 1904 novel by George V. Hobart, Jim Hickey, A Story of the One-Night Stands, where an African-American character uses the slang phrase "Are you hip?"
+These are referenced in the Random House Dictionary of American Slang.

-Dorgan was erroneously credited with coining the usage of the phrase "hot dog" in reference to sausage (see "Hot dog: Etymology").
+Dorgan was erroneously credited with coining the usage of the phrase "hot dog" as slang for sausage.

 Life in Great Neck

-Tad Dorgan and his wife, Izole M., lived in a Great Neck, New York house valued at $75,000.
+Tad Dorgan and his wife, Izole M., lived in Great Neck, New York in a house valued at $75,000.
 They had no biological children, but they raised two Chinese children to adulthood.
-Dorgan retired from attending sporting events in the early 1920s because of poor health, and a heart ailment kept him at home for the last eight years of his life, but he continued to produce sports comics for Hearst until his death.
+Dorgan stopped attending sporting events in the early 1920s because of poor health, and a heart ailment kept him at home for the last eight years of his life, but he continued to produce sports comics for William Randolph Hearst until his death.
 He died in Great Neck of heart disease, hastened by pneumonia.
 Hearst newspapers announced his passing in front-page headlines and some of his cartoons were reprinted for a short time.
-Izole Dorgan, a writer before she married, was the vice-president of the National Doll and Toy Collectors Club.
+Izole, a writer before she married Dorgan, was the vice-president of the National Doll and Toy Collectors Club.
 After Tad's death, she started a successful business manufacturing doll furniture.